Equity & Social Justice Commitment

 As we become effective advocates for positive change, we foster growing minds with compassion and encourage resilience.
 We cherish individual identities.
 We actively challenge stereotypes and bias.
 We encourage discussion and inquiry about our world while we teach to dismantle the systems that perpetuate injustice.

 Emerson School honors the dignity of all people through our commitment to diversity, inclusivity, equity, and social justice.

 My own personal teaching philosophy comes from a sentence that I read by bell hooks, in her book Teaching To Transgress, “To teach in a manner that respects and cares for the souls of our students is essential if we are to provide the necessary conditions where learning can most deeply and intimately begin” (p.13 Routledge, 1994).
 Linking the deep learning that we strive for here at Emerson with caring for our students informs and inspires me daily in my work. – Carol

-If you have further questions about teaching DEIJ at Emerson & our equity & justice commitment, please contact our Equity Program Director, Carol Kelly at email@example.com.
+As part of cherishing our families’ identities, we like to acknowledge the significant dates that people observe or celebrate.
+If your family has a religious, cultural, or national day that you would like to see on our welcome screen, or if you have further questions about teaching DEIJ at Emerson & our equity & justice commitment, please contact our Equity Program Director, Carol Kelly at firstname.lastname@example.org.